MHaringa/insurancerating/docs/reference/MTPL.md

 ## Format

-A data frame with 30,000 rows and 7 variables:
+A data frame containing 30,000 rows and 7 variables:

 - age_policyholder: